solidoss/solidframe/tutorials/aio_echo/README.md

 }
 ```

 In the above code we've moved back to using lambdas for completion.
-Although the code seems a little bit more verbose than the static callbacks variant, it allows further simplifications such as directly putting the code from onSend within its calling lambda making the onSend unnecessary.
+Although the code seems a little bit more verbose than the static callbacks variant, it allows further simplifications such as directly putting the code from __onSend__ within its calling lambda making the onSend method unnecessary.

+## The Conclusion

+In this tutorial you have learned about basic usage of the solid_frame and solid_frame_aio libraries.
+You have learned:
+ * How to create a Listener object.
+ * How to accept new connections
+ * How to read from connection and write it back to it
+ * How to create a Talker for UDP communication
+ * How to receive UDP data and how to send it back
+ * How to create and start aio::Objects
+ * How to notify aio::Objects